mergesort/Boutique/README.md

 ---

+> **Note**
+> If you're starting with Boutique today I highly recommend using the [2.0 branch](https://github.com/mergesort/Boutique/tree/2.0/).
+It's only about a week away from release, and has a lot of [really big updates](https://github.com/mergesort/Boutique/pull/25).
+I expect no changes, if there are any they will be very minor, as I work on updating all of the current documentation and adding a lot more.

 Boutique is a simple but powerful persistence library, and more.
 With its dual-layered memory + disk caching architecture Boutique provides a way to build apps that update in real time with full offline storage in only a few lines of code using an incredibly simple API.
 Boutique is built atop [Bodega](https://github.com/mergesort/Bodega), and you can find a reference implementation of an app built atop the Model View Controller Store architecture in this [repo](https://github.com/mergesort/MVCS) which shows you how to make an offline-ready SwiftUI app in only a few lines of code.
 You can read more about the thinking behind the architecture in this blog post exploring the [MVCS architecture](https://build.ms/2022/06/22/model-view-controller-store).

 ---